The open smart grid platform core and admin functions for device management.

 Here are some examples of patterns that are common with light schedules.
 The patterns are formed by combinations of schedule entries that switch on or off lights controlled by a certain relay on the switching device.

 All night lights is a name for lights that are turned on around sunset and keep burning all night until they are switched off again around sunrise.
-The all night lights are switched by a pair of schedule entries:

 Morning lights is a name used for lights that are switched on a short period in the morning hours of a day to illuminate a period before or around the morning twilight.
-The morning lights are switched by a pair of schedule entries:

-Whether the lights stay on all day in the summer or not is something to be looked into.
 A switching device may have logic to deal with this situation figuring out the switch off belongs with the later switching moment to turn the lights on, and decide not to switch on.
-If not, some validation may be needed to enforce such schedules not to be configured.

 The evening lights are switched by a pair of schedule entries:

-The GXF Public Lighting Schedule Management web service does not do much validation, other than checking authorizations for the device identified by the DeviceIdentification
+The GXF Public Lighting Schedule Management web service does not do much validation, other than checking authorizations for the device identified by the DeviceIdentification from the SetScheduleRequest and whether the request conforms to its XML schema definitions.

 If for certain applications more constraints are desirable, it is left up to those applications to make sure the requests made to the platform conform to those additional constraints.
-Examples of such constraints, that are not enforced by GXF, could be:

 no duplicated schedule entries;